The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Gravity II**

 * AoE damage in a 5y radius around your target  (130 potency), 1.5 cast time
-* Can weave 1 oGCD after this
+* Can weave one oGCD after this
-* Gravity is a gain on 2 targets over Fall Malefic
+* Gravity is a gain on two targets over Fall Malefic
 * In dungeons, apply Combust while running and spam gravity when the tank stops

 ![](/img/jobs/ast/003554_hr1.png)